hogeschool/Data-Technologies-public/Workshops/Workshop 5 - Optimalisation/2 - Indexing.md

 In the figure below, you see a visual representation of a B-tree index.
 The blue rectangles represent the nodes of the tree, with the ones at the bottom (inside the yellow box) called leaf nodes.
 The leaf nodes contain the actual mapping between indexed values and row pointers, known in PostgreSQL as Tuple Identifiers (`TIDs`).
 Each `TID` points to the physical location of a row in the table, using a `(page, offset)` format.
+A page is the smallest storage unit in PostgreSQL, fixed at 8KB).
 In a B-tree, a node with N keys always has N+1 child nodes, which ensures that the search space is correctly partitioned.